Borgor-Chefs/CompTIA-Notes/computer hardware/The BIOS.md

 BIOS stands for "Basic Input/Output System" and it is the first thing to run on a computer when it starts up.
 The BIOS is software that is built into the [[The Motherboard|motherboard]] that initializes the computer's peripherals.

-After the BIOS initializes the computer's peripherals and does a [[#^c17715|POST]], it will then searches for a boot device.
+After the BIOS initializes the computer's peripherals and does a [[#Power On Self Test (POST)|POST]], it will then searches for a boot device.
 The boot device is typically stores on a [[HDD|hard drive]].
 The boot device can either be software or an operating system.

 The BIOS is stored within a chip on the [[The Motherboard|motherboard]] and is powered (to retain data) by the CMOS battery.